 The School has two faculty members — a pedagogical coach and a faculty development advisor — who work with new teachers.
 The role of the pedagogical coach and the development advisor is to serve as developmental supports who are available to talk about teaching and learning at Masters and to provide nonjudgmental, non-evaluative feedback through classroom observations and conversations.

-Even before the start of the school year, department chairs and/or administrators communicate with new faculty regarding curricular goals and other relevant information.
-New faculty members can also anticipate feedback from department chairs/administrators during their first year.
-These are announced, full-class observations that include pre- and post-observation conversations.
+Even before the start of the school year, department chairs and/or supervisors communicate with new faculty regarding curricular goals and other relevant information.
+New faculty members can also anticipate feedback from a supervisor during their first year through at least one announced class observation that includes pre-and post-observation conversations.
 The goal is to provide ongoing, constructive feedback and support through regular contact.

 During year two, teachers will create a “mini-MAGNET” goal.
 MAGNET is an acronym for a mission-driven, annual goal to nurture growth, elicit feedback and teach effectively.
 The mini-MAGNET goal is a practice round that gives new faculty members the opportunity to experience the MAGNET process with a peer teacher.
 During the third year, new teachers will design MAGNET projects with an assigned department chair or administrator.